- December 18, 2019

 Remember to reward yourself for your accomplishments.
 Even when you’ve been working yourself to the bone to achieve something, it’s all too easy to roll straight into your next responsibility without giving yourself a little credit.
 It takes time and effort to finish a goal, and ticking it off your to-do list won’t really cut it.
 Go and treat yourself to whatever makes you happiest.
 Your peers will hopefully acknowledge your hard work – but nobody knows how to celebrate you like you do.

-For more advice on how to maximise your potential in the workplace, speak to Finito: The Employability Specialists can help you take your career to the next level.
+For more advice on how to maximise your potential in the workplace, speak to Finito: The Employability Experts can help you take your career to the next level.